Multimodal-Wireless: A Large-Scale Dataset for Sensing and Communication: Example Research Applications

 The rich modality of Multimodal-Wireless supports research concerning multimodal sensing and communication.
 For wireless communication, the inclusion of V2X CSI enables wireless interactions between users and BS, facilitating research on channel estimation, beamforming, blockage prediction, etc. For collaborative perception, the ground truth of bounding box allows for tasks such as target detection and path planning in autonomous driving.

 As a case study, we present multimodal large language model (LLM) based beam prediction.
 Specifically, we predict future beam indices of $W=10$ time steps (i.e., $100$~ms) with history beam indices, LiDAR and RGB camera data of $P=40$ time steps (i.e., $400$ ms).
 We utilize the data collected under the ``sunny'' weather, with a training set of 43,040 samples and a validation set of 5,380 samples constructed.
 We employ a pre-trained GPT-2 model as the LLM backbone.
-For modality-alignment, the 10~Hz RGB and LiDAR data are zero-padded to synchronize with the 100~Hz beam index sequence.
-BS and user apply $1\times16$ ULAs.
-We select the combiner $\mathbf{w}$ and the precoder $\mathbf{f}$ from a $Q$-DFT codebook, $Q$ set to 64, where the $q$-th candidate beamformer is expressed as
+For modality-alignment, the 10~Hz RGB and LiDAR data are replicated to synchronize with the 100~Hz beam index sequence.
+BS applies a ULA of size $1\times64$ and user of size $1\times16$.
+We select the combiner $\mathbf{w}$ and the precoder $\mathbf{f}$ from a $Q$-DFT codebook, $Q$ set to 64, where the $q$-th candidate beamformer is

 We define normalized gain as performance metric by

 where $\mathbf{H}_n$ is the channel matrix averaged over subcarriers.
 The optimal precoder and combiner indices, $q_n^*$ and $p_n^*$, are selected by an exhaustive search to maximize the beamforming gain as